brentjm/image-analysis/README.md

 Build and run the app with Compose
 ##### `docker-compose build`
 ##### `docker-compose up -d`
-Now your UI should be up and running at http://127.0.0.1/
+Now your UI should be up and running at http://127.0.0.1/ with latest UI build

 # License